SemwebServices/CAPCollator/README.md

 http://localhost:15672/#/ -- mgt interface
 http://localhost:15670/ -- WebSockents info

+To try and get an idea of rabbit throughput, visit the mgt interface on port 15672 and log in as the cap admin user - using the dev setup this is cap/cap

 ## Apache2

 CAPCollator makes it's events available over websockets.
 This is done via rabbitmq.
 The following stanza can be